Tūroa Royal: Early life

-Tūroa Royal was born on the 28th of January 1935, at Waimangō Point, on the Firth of Thames, just north of Kaiaua.
+Tūroa Royal was born on 28 January 1935, at Waimangō Point, on the Firth of Thames, just north of Kaiaua.
 His parents were Robert Haunui Tukumana Royal of Ngāti Whanaunga, Ngāti Tamaterā and Ngāti Raukawa.
 His mother was Meri Te Oi Tamehana of Ngāpuhi and Ngāti Hine.

 One of Royal’s siblings was Wiremu Taurau Royal, the first registered Māori architect.

 Royal grew up on the family farm, a remnant block within the lands of his Ngāti Whanaunga people.
 The block was first converted into a farm by his paternal adopted grandfather, Tukumana Te Taniwha of Ngāti Whanaunga and later by his father Haunui.

-Tribal (Iwi) Affiliations
+Tribal (Iwi) affiliations

-Through his father, Royal belongs to the iwi (tribes) of Ngāti Whanaunga and Ngāti Tamaterā of the Hauraki region and Ngāti Raukawa of the Horowhenua region, near Wellington.
+Through his father, Royal belonged to the iwi (tribes) of Ngāti Whanaunga and Ngāti Tamaterā of the Hauraki region and Ngāti Raukawa of the Horowhenua region, near Wellington.
 His family name, Royal or Te Roera, comes from Ngāti Raukawa.

-On his mother’s side, Royal belongs to Ngāpuhi and Ngāti Hine.
+On his mother’s side, Royal belonged to Ngāpuhi and Ngāti Hine.
 His maternal grandfather was Te Oi Tamehana of Ngāti Kōpaki, Ngāti Hine.
 His maternal grandmother was Hana Toi of the Ngāti Korokoro and Ngāti Whārara peoples of Ōmāpere, Hokianga.

-As Royal was born and raised at Waimangō, Firth of Thames, within the lands of Ngāti Whanaunga, this is his primary tribal affiliation.
+As Royal was born and raised at Waimangō, Firth of Thames, within the lands of Ngāti Whanaunga, this was his primary tribal affiliation.
 His family continue to maintain ‘ahi kā’ (home fires) at Waimangō and many of Royal’s immediate family members (including his parents and some of his siblings) are interred in the family cemetery at Waimangō.

 Education

-Royal attended Kaiaua Primary School (commencing in 1940) and Wesley College, near Pukekohe.
-Encouraged by his mother’s brother, Rev Māori Marsden, Royal enrolled at the University of Auckland in 1953.
+Royal attended Kaiaua Primary School (commencing in 1940) and enjoyed some academic success there.
+According to a 1949 article published in the Gisborne Herald Royal was one of the top seven candidates nationally for the Ngārimu VC Memorial Fund Award having attained 197 marks of a possible 300.
+The article states: